 Do you have any advice for those who are applying for the Clarke DS Fellowship program?

 Do it!
 I am honestly jealous of the opportunity to have grad school paid for and then have a career as a DSS Special Agent.
 For something more helpful, work to become a well-rounded candidate.
 DSS seeks a diverse talent pool to fill its ranks.
-I recommend you study the 12-dimensions of a Foreign Service Specialist and intentionally seek opportunities that broaden your skills and experience.
+I recommend you study the Foreign Service Dimensions and intentionally seek opportunities that broaden your skills and experience.
 You can achieve these requirements in any field of study, volunteer, or work experience, so don’t limit yourself in the types of opportunities you seek.